Family to challenge suicide conclusion

 Beth Shipsey: Family to challenge suicide conclusion

-The family of a woman who died after taking an overdose of diet pills is applying for a judicial review to overturn a coroner's conclusion of suicide.
+The family of a woman who died after taking overdosing on diet pills is applying for a judicial review to overturn a conclusion of suicide.

 Bethany Shipsey, 21, from Worcester, died after taking tablets containing the substance DNP in February 2017.